MIM-104 Patriot: Current

-In 2014, the United Arab Emirates closed a deal (nearly $4 billion) with Lockheed Martin and Raytheon to buy and operate the latest development of the PAC-3 system, as well as 288 of Lockheed's PAC-3 missiles, and 216 GEM-T missiles.
-The deal is part of the development of a national defense system to protect the Emirates from air threats.
-In 2019, The United Arab Emirates Armed Forces purchased 452 Patriot Advanced Capability 3 (PAC-3) Missiles Segment Enhanced (MSE) and related equipment for an estimated cost of $2.728 billion.
+In 2014, the United Arab Emirates closed a deal worth nearly $4 billion with Lockheed Martin and Raytheon to buy and operate the latest development of the PAC-3 system, as well as 288 of Lockheed's PAC-3 missiles, and 216 GEM-T missiles.
+The deal was part of the development of a national defense system to protect the Emirates from air threats.
+In 2019, the United Arab Emirates Armed Forces purchased 452 Patriot Advanced Capability 3 (PAC-3) Missiles Segment Enhanced (MSE) and related equipment for an estimated cost of $2.728 billion.

 The US Army operates a total of 1,106 Patriot launchers.
-In 2010, 483 were in service.
+In 2023, 480 were in service.
+It has donated three batteries to Ukraine.